 Who is considered Homeless?

-School age children who are homeless (or become homeless) have legal rights under a federal law called "The McKinney Act."
+School age children who are homeless (or become homeless) have legal rights under a federal law called "The McKinney-Vento Act."
 The word homeless does not mean only someone who literally lives on the street.
-In the words of the law a homeless student includes:
+A homeless student includes:

-- "an individual who lacks a fixed, regular and adequate nighttime residence; and
+- an individual who lacks a fixed, regular, and adequate nighttime residence;

 - an individual who has a primary nighttime residence that is: